epsi-rns/epsi-rns.github.io/pages/about.md

 Hello, my name is Epsi.
 I'm an open source enthusiast.
 I have made a ready to use, Jekyll site customization.

+Although I like command line, I'm not a hacker.
+You won't find any illegal activities in this site.

 You can read a glance about my journey here

 * <http://epsi-rns.github.io/2016/05/18/becoming-geek.html>